aditya-prayaga/FinSight/README.md

 ### Dividing Feature and Labels
-This functionality is defined in the function divide_features_and_labels that separates data into features and labels for training, evaluation, and testing datasets.
+Explains how the pipeline separates data into features and labels, which is crucial for training machine learning models.
+This section should detail the strategies used to select and transform input data into a format suitable for model ingestion.
 Here's a summary of the key points:

 ![alt text](images/data-slicing-mlflow.png)
 - **Data Slicing:** Analyzes the model's performance on different slices of data.